amartya-k/Recursive-Algorithm/README.md

 - Star this repository
 - Wait for Pull Request to merge
 - Celebrate - you've done your first pull request!!

+### Note:
+- Upload your own file.
+- Do not modify other's file.
+- Give some working test cases.
+- PR for similar implementation in similar language won't be considered.